 Most Realtors are paid through a listing agreement, which is signed by the seller and the listing agent.
 The listing broker then shares part of that commission with the brokerage that represents the buyer.

 The average Realtor sells about 5-6 homes a year, so if you want to be above average, you could double that number.
 The old saying is the top 20 percent of Realtors do 80 percent of the business.
-If you work hard and become that top 20 percent, you will have no trouble finding clients and will make a substantial income.
 Successful Realtors can sell upwards of 50 homes a year.
 Depending on your share of the commission and the price of your homes, that’s a lot to look forward to!

-If you don’t pursue real estate for a full-time job, it’s also a great option for a great part-time option, especially for mothers.
+If you don’t pursue real estate for a full-time job, it’s also a great part-time option, especially if you need to balance your soccer practice carpool obligations with your career aspirations.
 Being a Realtor is a flexible career, and allows you to make your own hours.
 If you’re satisfied with a lower number of sales, it can also be a smaller time commitment.